Skip to main content

 terminal

-If you can’t find the container ID, you can use
+If you can’t find the container ID, docker ps lists all running containers.

 terminal